 For this reason, flossing should occur at least once a day.
 If you have signs of inflammation, bleeding gums, and so forth, flossing should occur after every meal ideally.

 Unfortunately many of us don't floss as we should or have some difficulty doing it.

 When done properly, 18" of floss should be used so that each tooth comes in contact with clean floss.
 Each tooth should have the floss moved up and down, and side to side by wrapping the floss slightly around the tooth.
 This process takes time, but it is also important to be gentle in order to avoid damaging your gums.

-Most of these devices operate on a replaceable battery and are always ready to use, highly portable, and simple to operate.
-They aren't expensive, but users do have to purchase replacement tips.
-On this page you'll find some affordable options.
+Most of these devices operate on a replaceable battery or electricity from a wall socket.
+They are simple to operate.
+They are are inexpensive, but users do have to purchase replacement tips occasionally. (often only after a few years)

 An important part of using a power flosser is to use the right tips.
 Some are designed specifically for use with braces and retainers and others are especially useful for getting in deep pockets.
-Be sure to check with your dentist and the manufacturer to determine which tip is right for you based on your special needs.
+Users should check with their dentist and the manufacturer to determine which tip is right for them based on their special needs.

 For hygienic purposes, tips from flosser should not be shared with others.
 Just as dental floss wouldn't be shared, neither should flosser tips.